Skip to main content

 futureDate.setDate(futureDate.getDate() + 2);

-Calculates the difference between two dates and returns a structured RelativeDate object.
-The difference is always in days.
+Calculates the date difference and returns a structured RelativeDate object.

 function getOffsetFromDates(target: string, base?: string): RelativeDate